 • 1/2 teaspoon black pepper

 The beauty of this German potato salad is that most ingredients are pantry or freezer staples.
-The combination of savory bacon, tangy vinegar, and sweet sugar creates the classic German-inspired flavor profile that has made potato salad recipes perennially popular.
+The combination of tender potatoes, crispy bacon, and a tangy, slightly sweet dressing creates the classic German-inspired flavor profile that has made these types of potato salad recipes perennially popular.

 📝 How to Make German Potato Salad Step-by-Step ❓

-• Step 2: In a large skillet, cook the diced bacon over medium heat until crispy, about 8-10 minutes.
-Remove the bacon from the pan, reserving 2 tablespoons of the bacon grease.
+• Step 2: In a large skillet, cook the bacon over medium heat until crispy, about 8-10 minutes.
+Transfer the bacon to a paper towel-lined plate and crumble once cooled.
+Reserve the bacon grease in the skillet.

-• Step 3: Add the diced onion to the bacon grease and sauté for 5-7 minutes, until translucent.
-Add the minced garlic and cook for an additional minute, until fragrant.
+• Step 3: Add the diced onion to the bacon grease and sauté over medium heat for 5-7 minutes, or until the onions are soft and translucent.

-• Step 4: In a small bowl, whisk together the apple cider vinegar, water, sugar, salt, and black pepper.
-Pour the dressing over the warm potatoes and gently toss to combine.
+• Step 4: In a small bowl, whisk together the apple cider vinegar, sugar, Dijon mustard, salt, and black pepper.

-• Step 5: Fold in the cooked bacon and chopped parsley (if using).
+• Step 6: Stir in the crumbled bacon and chopped parsley (if using).
 Serve warm or at room temperature.

 ⏱️ Timing Overview

-Compared to traditional potato salads, which can take up to an hour to prepare, this German potato salad saves you 25% of your cooking time while delivering similar flavors.
+Compared to traditional potato salad recipes, which can take up to 60 minutes to prepare, this German potato salad saves you 33% of your cooking time while delivering similar flavors.

 👩🏻⚕️ Nutritional Information